This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 The merger notification forms include a statement of accuracy which must be signed by an officer of the company, whose name and role in the company are indicated on the form.
 Since the merger notification form itself will normally include the details of the outside attorney as the point of contact for the filing party, no additional power of attorney is required.

-At the moment, there is no filing fee for merger notifications, though according to the Israeli Antitrust Law, the Minister of Economy and the Minister of Finance may set such filing fee.
+At the moment, there is no filing fee for merger notifications, though according to the Israeli Antitrust Law, the Minister of Economy and the Minister of Finance may set a filing fee.

 Is there a public announcement that a notification has been filed?